SaschaHaertel/Hololens/README.md

 The following sections serve as guide posts to help navigate the code by explaining some of the larger systems, both how they work and how they interact.

+#HoloLens Tools

+Download all of the developer tools from the Microsoft Developer Website: http://lens.ms/Sa37sr

 #Running in Unity

+This project is built with the Unity HoloLens Technical Preview.
+A link to download the latest version can be found with the rest of the HoloLens tools.

 Note that by default when you point Unity at this repo, it will open a new scene.
 Navigate to /Scenes and double-click MainScene to setup the editor properly.
 After that, hitting Play will start the experience.